evandough/sql-lab/README.md

 ## Goals

-- Practice and showcase SQL quiery skills in a system/cloud context
+- Practice and showcase SQL quiery skills
-- Build reusable templates/scripts for common DBA tasks
-- Experiment with optimization, security, and automation
+- Build a strong SQL intuition
+- Learn to "think in queries"
+- Share the process in a fun, accessible way-

 ## Tools Used

 - SQL
 - SQLite
-- Azure SQL
+- PostgreSQL
-- Bash / PowerShell (for automation tasks)
+- Markdown for documentation

 ## Notes